kurtisjunior/your-authors-big-five/README.md

 you can get hold of JS code that makes those requests for you (for use in your own code).

-4. If using Twitter: Use the npm `twit` package to connect to Twitter from your server.
-See if you can send a tweet or get some tweet data to check you are connected correctly.

-5. Use the npm package [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to connect to IBM Watson's Personality Insights module (*__or whichever module you have chosen to use!__*) from your server.
+4. Use the npm package [watson-developer-cloud](https://www.npmjs.com/package/watson-developer-cloud) to connect to IBM Watson's Personality Insights module (*__or whichever module you have chosen to use!__*) from your server.
 Play around and see what you do with it.
 See if you can send it some information to analyse.

-6. Build out your API, thinking carefully about how you might make your endpoints RESTful.
+5. Build out your API, thinking carefully about how you might make your endpoints RESTful.
 Aim to implement at least the following routes:

   - a route that receives a data from an API and sends it to one of the Watson API services
   - a route that uses two Watson API services